asiemer/madux/README.md

 ## Action Creators

-In order to be consistent throughout you application, it is advised to use action creators.
+In order to be consistent throughout your application, it is advised to use action creators.
 These are simple functions that accept parameters in order to create actions.
 For our four action types, we need four action creators.